 Prospectuses are useful for helping future students choose their university, and will usually include information like student testimonials, course listings, and photos of the facilities and campus.

-Before you look through our partner university and college prospectuses, make a note of the features your university must have.
-This might be excellent sports facilities, a particular subject offering, or being close to the city centre – think about what matters to you.
-Remember, you could be living and studying in this new place for up to four years or more, so don’t rush your decision!
+Think about what matters to you.
+Remember, you could be living and studying in this place for up to 4 years, or maybe more, so don’t rush your decision!

-After comparing publications, take a look back at your notes – how closely do your requirements match what you have found in the prospectuses?
-If one university prospectus matches more requirements than another, then this might be the university that is right for you.
+After comparing prospectuses, take a look at your notes and see how closely each university matches your requirements.
+If one university prospectus matches more requirements than another, then this might be the university that's right for you!

-You can also gain a sense of what it would be like to live in the city you are considering by browsing on Google Street View.
-Simply find the address of the university and campus you are interested in, and explore the area on Street View.
+You can also get a sense of what it would be like to live in the city you're considering by using Google Street View.
+Simply find the address of the university and campus you're interested in, and explore the area on Street View.

 Have a look back at the list of important things you made, and think about what truly matters to you.
 For example, does the university campus have lots of green space, or is it based in the city centre?
 Are there bus stops and train stations nearby?
 You can do a lot of investigating with Google Maps, so start exploring!

 Kaplan Pathways’ university preparation courses are designed to qualify and prepare international students for entry into one of our partner universities.

 If you're interested in a preparation course like this, then you can arrange a meeting with an agent in your home country or region.
 They'll be able to give you more information and advice about which university to choose.